 #4.
 Experiment with Different Types of Video Content

+A good video marketing strategy focuses on diversity.
 You should experiment with the types of videos you want to offer.
 It is always good to provide your audience with a variety of content to enjoy and engage with.

 Here is how Van Damme created a testimonial for Volvo.